QR code: Design

 Unlike the older, one-dimensional barcodes that were designed to be mechanically scanned by a narrow beam of light, a QR code is detected by a two-dimensional digital image sensor and then digitally analyzed by a programmed processor.
 The processor locates the three finder patterns, each consisting of three superimposed concentric squares of differing contrast at the upper left, upper right and lower left corners of the QR code image, using a smaller square (or multiple squares) near the fourth corner to normalize the image for size, orientation, and angle of viewing.
 The small dots throughout the QR code are then converted to binary numbers and validated with an error-correcting algorithm.

+QR codes storing addresses and URLs may appear in magazines, on signs, on buses, on business cards, or on almost any object about which users might want information.
+Users with a camera phone equipped with the correct reader application can scan a QR code to display text and contact information, connect to a wireless network, or open a web page in the phone's browser.
+This act of linking from physical world objects is termed hardlinking or object hyperlinking.
+QR codes may also be linked to a location to track where a code has been scanned.
+Either the application that scans the QR code retrieves the geo information by using GPS and cell tower triangulation (aGPS) or the URL encoded in the QR code itself is associated with a location.

+QR codes can be used on various mobile device operating systems.
+While initially requiring the installation and use of third-party apps, both Android and iOS (since iOS 11) devices can now natively scan QR codes, without requiring an external app to be used.
+The camera app can scan and display the kind of QR code along with the link.
+These devices support URL redirection, which allows QR codes to send metadata to existing applications on the device.

 Information capacity

 The amount of data that can be represented by a QR code symbol depends on the data type (mode, or input character set), version (1, ..., 40, indicating the overall dimensions of the symbol, i.e. 4 × version number + 17 dots on each side), and error correction level.
 The maximum storage capacities occur for version 40 and error correction level L (low), denoted by 40-L: